The self-dual point of Fortuin--Kasteleyn planar maps is critical: Preliminaries

-If we reinsert the triangles traversed by the corresponding loop, we obtain a ring of triangles whose outer boundary length is~$k$ and whose inner boundary has some length~$k'$.
+If we reinsert the triangles traversed by the corresponding loop, we obtain a ring made up of triangles with colour $i$ whose outer boundary length is~$k$ and triangles with colour $j$ whose inner boundary has some length~$k'$.
+See \cref{fig:ring_part}.
 The ring consists of $k+k'$ triangles in total.
-Moreover, the loop-decorated triangulation originally contained inside this loop -- call it $(\tfrak',\boldsymbol{\ell}')\in\mathbb{T}_{k'}$ -- is precisely what was taken out from $(\tfrak,\boldsymbol{\ell})$ to form the corresponding face of the gasket.
+Moreover, the loop-decorated triangulation originally contained inside this loop --- call it $(\tfrak',\boldsymbol{\ell}')\in\mathbb{T}_{k'}$ --- is precisely what was taken out from $(\tfrak,\boldsymbol{\ell})$ to form the corresponding face of the gasket.
+That said pair $(\tfrak',\boldsymbol{\ell}')$ naturally comes with the colour $j$ which is the colour of its boundary in the original map $(\tfrak,\boldsymbol{\ell})$.
 In this way, $(\tfrak,\boldsymbol{\ell})$ decomposes into: (i) the gasket; (ii) one ring of triangles for each internal gasket face; and (iii) a fully packed loop-decorated triangulation attached along the inner boundary of each such ring.
-The contribution of such a component to the weight $Z(\tfrak',\boldsymbol{\ell}',x,n)$ in \eqref{eq: def weight triangulation} is $n x^{k + k'}Z(\tfrak, \boldsymbol{\ell}, x, n)$, where $k$ is the outer and $k'$ the inner boundary length of the ring.
-This motivates the definition
+The contribution of such a component to the total weight $Z(\tfrak,\boldsymbol{\ell},x_i,x_j,n)$ in \eqref{eq: def weight triangulation} is $n A^{(i\to j)}_{k,k'}Z(\tfrak', \boldsymbol{\ell}', x_i,x_j, n)$, where $k$ is the outer and $k'$ the inner boundary length of the ring, and $A^{(i\to j)}_{k,k'}$ is the partition function of rings of triangles of outer boundary with colour $i$ and size~$k$, and inner boundary of colour $j$ and size~$k'$.
+This motivates the definition {

-where $A_{k\rightarrow k'}$ counts the possible rings of triangles with outer boundary~$k$ and inner boundary~$k'$.
 See \cref{fig:ring_part}.
-Thus $g_k$ corresponds to the weight of any face of degree $k$ in the gasket of $(\mathfrak{t}, \boldsymbol{\ell})$.
-In other words, this gasket has the law of a \textbf{Boltzmann map} with fixed boundary length $\ell \ge 1$, and where we assign to each face of degree $m$ the weight~$g_m$.
-We denote by $\mathcal{F}_{\ell}((g_m){m\geq 1})$ the resulting partition function, and note that this coincides with $F_{\ell}$.
-Thus \eqref{eq: gasket decomposition} may be rewritten as the so-called \emph{fixed point equation}
+Thus $g_k^{(i)}$ corresponds to the weight of any face of degree $k$ in the gasket of $(\mathfrak{t}, \boldsymbol{\ell})$ with boundary colour $i$.
+In other words, this gasket has the law of a \textbf{Boltzmann map} with fixed boundary length $\ell \ge 1$, and where we assign to each face of degree $m$ the weight~$g_m^{(i)}$.
+We denote by $\mathcal{F}_{\ell}((g_m^{(i)}){m\geq 1})$ the resulting partition function, and note that this coincides with $F_{\ell}^{(i)}$.} Thus \eqref{eq: gasket decomposition} may be rewritten as the so-called \emph{fixed point equation} { } Introduce the \textbf{resolvents}